 \section{Conclusions}

-A dual-readout sampling calorimeter prototype using brass capillary tubes as absorber and optical fibers as active medium was tested using beams of particles at DESY and at the H8 beam line at CERN.
-The dual readout was realised by making use of two different types of fibers: doped scintillating Saint-Gobain BF-10 fibers, and clear ``Cherenkov'' Mitsubishi SK40 fibres.
+A dual-readout sampling calorimeter prototype using brass capillary tubes as absorber and optical fibres as active medium was tested using beams of particles at DESY and at the H8 beam line at CERN.
+The dual readout was realised by making use of two different types of fibres: doped scintillating Saint-Gobain BCF-10 fibres, and clear ``Cherenkov'' Mitsubishi SK40 fibres.
 The prototype (with a total size of about $10\times10\times 100\ \mathrm{cm^3}$) was composed by nine modules.
-For the central module, the individual fibres were read out by means of Hamamatsu S14160-1315 PS SiPMs, while for the surrounding eight modules the two sets of fibres were bundled together and read out by Hamamatsu R-8900 PMTs.
+For the central module, the individual fibres were read out by means of Hamamatsu S14160-1315 PS SiPMs, while for the surrounding eight modules the two sets of fibres were bundled together and read out by Hamamatsu R8900 PMTs.

-After having calibrated the detector by making use of the SiPM multi-photon spectrum and of beams of positrons, a procedure was developed to correct the detector response for the dependency of the energy measurement on the particle impact point on the calorimeter front face.
+After having calibrated the detector by making use of the SiPM multiphoton spectrum and of beams of positrons, a procedure was developed to correct the detector response for the dependency of the energy measurement on the particle impact point on the calorimeter front face.
 Then, the detector response was studied using beams of positrons with energies between 10 and 100~GeV: the linearity of the energy measurement was found to be within 1\%, the measured response was found to be in agreement with that predicted by a dedicated Geant4 simulation.
-The energy resolution was found to have a significant dependence on the impact angle of the beam on the calorimeter front face for angles between $\theta = 0^{\circ}$ and $\theta = 2.5\%$.
+The energy resolution was found to have a significant dependence on the impact angle of the beam on the calorimeter front face for angles between $\theta = 0^{\circ}$ and $\theta = 2.5^{\circ}$.
 The energy resolution on data was evaluated by making use of beams of positrons with $\Ebeam = 10, 20\ \mathrm {and}\ 30\ \mathrm{GeV}$, and determined to be

 in agreement with that predicted by the simulation for the same beam impact angle.
 The extrapolation performed with the simulation up to impact angles $\theta = 2.5^{\circ}$ showed that the optimal resolution of the prototype is expected to be